LoftyTowers/devkit/general/checklists.md

 - [ ] Uses a structured logging scope with a correlation/trace identifier when available.
 - [ ] No `new` of collaborators inside methods (DI only via constructor).
 - [ ] Tests cover: success, validation failure, unexpected error, and cancellation (where supported).
+- [ ] Wraps the full method body in `try/catch` per `languages/dotnet/style.md#exception-handling-canonical` and logs exceptions
+      once at the operational boundary.

 ---